 2. Communicate.
 But how many times?

-Adulting with a full-time job and a relationship can be time consuming.
+Adulting with a full-time job and a relationship can be time-consuming.
 Maybe you like constant communication throughout the day, perhaps a simple “Thinking of you” with an emoji fits the bill for you.
 Or maybe you like your job and would like no distracting texts while you work.
 Maybe your partner is the kind to call you at lunchtime because she wanted to listen to your voice.
 Knowing what and how much to communicate should be one of the boundaries couples must enforce.
 Do you want your partner to check in on your girl’s night out?
-Or do you call several times when he is out of town on a business conference?
+Or do you call several times when he is out of town at a business conference?

 This is one of the healthy boundaries you need to set because no one likes a nag.
 Choosing to ignore set boundaries might be a red flag for the relationship.

 Is kuchipoo too cringy for you?
 Can you call each other babe in front of your friends?
 Or would you rather he sticks to your real name?
 Communicate and decide the names you are allowed to call each other.